 Typography and Graphic Design

 Typography is an imperative element that elevates design and gives it a personality.
 Typography design is a means for artists to use text as a symbol to communicate a meaning regarding a company.
-For graphic designers, this design aspect is important not just for creating the identity, conveying a message, but also for securing the interest of the audience, creating hierarchy, brand awareness, unity, and defining the meaning and mood of the brand.
+For graphic designers, this design aspect is important not just for creating an identity, and conveying a message, but also for securing the interest of the audience, creating hierarchy, brand awareness, and unity, and defining the meaning and mood of the brand.
+You may also read more about typography in graphic design here.

 Typography goes far deeper than the definition of typefaces and fonts.
 While there are thousands of typefaces, and each has its distinctive characteristics, typography founders have given the typography elements names and terminology.
 It is pivotal to learn typography design and produce excellent designs.